 Now to signs that MCT oil is bad.
 As with other oils, if you open the bottle and it gives an off (rancid, funny) odor, throw it out.
 Same thing if the color or clarity of the oil changed, or if you can find any contaminants inside the bottle.

-Given that the oil looks and smells okay, give it a taste.
-Then decide what to do with it based on it.
+Given that the oil looks and smells okay, give it a taste and decide what to do with it based on this test.
 If it is okay-ish, you can use it or toss it out, depending on your preferences.
-If it tastes terrible, get rid of it.
+If it tastes off, get rid of it.